itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

 Path for all networks would be the same.
 Every network starts at dot with coordinates `(-4, -4)` and finishes near the point with the closest value to `0.125`.

-Visualize Backpropagation algorithms
+Visualize GradientDescent algorithms
 ------------------------------------

 Gradient Descent
 ++++++++++++++++

-Let's primarily check :network:`Gradient Descent <Backpropagation>`.
+Let's primarily check :network:`Gradient Descent <GradientDescent>`.

 .. code-block:: python

     prepare_plot()
-    draw_quiver(algorithms.Backpropagation, 'Gradient Descent', 'k')
+    draw_quiver(algorithms.GradientDescent, 'Gradient Descent', 'k')
     plt.show()

 .. figure:: images/bp-steps.png
     :width: 80%
     :align: center
-    :alt: Backpropagation steps
+    :alt: GradientDescent steps

-Backpropagation got to the value close to 0.125 using 798 steps and this black curve are just tiny steps of backpropagation algorithm.
+GradientDescent got to the value close to 0.125 using 798 steps and this black curve are just tiny steps of backpropagation algorithm.
 We can zoom it and look closer.

 .. figure:: images/bp-steps-zoom.png
     :width: 80%
     :align: center
-    :alt: Backpropagation steps on zoom
+    :alt: GradientDescent steps on zoom

 Now we can see a lot of information about backpropagation algorithm.
 All steps for backpropagation algorithm have approximately similar magnitude.